deanrad/rxfx/after/README.md

 # 𝗥𝘅𝑓𝑥 `after`

-An insanely utility for introducing delays, or creating scripts of delays, which are cancelable or `await`-able.
+A hybrid of Promise and Observable, useful for introducing delays, or creating scripts of delays, which are cancelable or `await`-able.
 Part of the [𝗥𝘅𝑓𝑥](https://github.com/deanrad/rxfx) family of libraries.

 `after` makes common use-cases of deferred values and function calls more readable, and works in an Observable or Promise context (eg with `await`).